reusable-ui/reusable-ui-monorepo/variants/orientation-variant/README.md

 #### 🧠 Orientation Resolution Strategy

-The hook evaluates the effective orientation using a tiered approach:
+The hook determines the final orientation using the following priority:
 1. **Explicit Prop Override**
    - If `props.orientation` is `'inline'` or `'block'`, it takes precedence.
 2. **Relative Resolution**
    - If set to `'inherit'`, pulls value from context if provided (`OrientationVariantProvider`).
    - If set to `'invert'`, reverses the inherited value (`'inline' ⇄ 'block'`).
-3. **Fallback Options**
+3. **Fallback Logic**
    - Uses `options.defaultOrientation` if provided.
-   - Falls back to system default if all else fails.
+   - Defaults to system default if none is provided.

 #### 🧬 Context Propagation

-Use `<OrientationVariantProvider>` to share orientation with child components:
+Use `<OrientationVariantProvider>` to share orientation with descendant components:

 ```tsx
 import React, { ReactNode, FC } from 'react';